GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can melee you when performing cover to cover or running past them because they seem to have a 2m melee range (you have to dodge roll to avoid being hit)
 - can still use their abilities while disrupted
 - stand up when deploying most of their skills, giving you time to land a few shots
+- their damage output and melee damage are way beyond any other mob in the game
+- when they're about to hack your skills, a lightning icon will be shown above them so you have about 2-3s to destroy or pick up your skill
+- when they're about to disrupt your skills, an EMP icon will be shown above them so you have about 2-3s to deploy a skill if you're on Technician to benefit from disrupt protection

 ### Hyenas
 \- reference: https://thedivision.fandom.com/wiki/Hyenas#Archetypes